ccollums/turing-cafe-ui-fe/README.md

 ### Iteration 3

 Now that the functionality is there for adding a reservation, write some tests:
-* Write tests for the form component and another component (not App yet) covering what should be displayed on the page.
+* Write tests covering what should be displayed on the page when the user first visits.
-* Write a unit test for the form component that checks that when data is put into the form, the value is reflected in that form input.
+* Write a test that checks that when data is put into the form, the value is reflected in that form input.
-* Write an integration test for App that tests the user flow for adding a new reservation.
+* Write a test to check the user flow of adding a new reservation to the page.

 ### Iteration 4 (extension)